Jurong Lake District, the second biggest business district in Singapore outside the city.

 • HDB flats: +88.49%

-Property prices have continued to trend higher as the transformation gathers pace with developments such as the Jurong East Integrated Transport Hub and Jurong Innovation District (JID), for example.
+Property prices have continued to trend higher as the transformation gathers pace with developments such as the Jurong East Integrated Transport Hub and Jurong Innovation District (JID), to name a few.

-Prior to the announcement of the development of the Jurong Lake District, property prices for all three segments were stagnant or even declining.
+Before the announcement of the development of the Jurong Lake District, property prices for all three segments were either stagnant or even declining.

 Conclusion